UK183/Jobs-Analysis-Project-using-PowerBI/README.md

 ![Data Jobs Dashboard Page 1](../Resources/images/Project1_Dashboard_Page1.gif)

-This is your mission control for the data job market.
+This dashboard describes data job market.
 It showcases key KPIs like total job count, median salaries, and top job titles to give you a quick understanding of what's happening in the job market at a glance.

 ### Page 2: Job Title Drill Through